 3. Prevents you from obesity:

-The high dietary fibre content in ragi keeps you full and prevents you from overeating.
+The high dietary fiber content in ragi keeps you full and prevents you from overeating.
 It also contains the amino acid tryptophan that functions as an appetite suppressant hence effective in losing weight.

 4. Keeps your heart healthy: